 FISHING ROCK-FOGARTY CREEK: Get out your Sharpie!
 I had missed a route change at Fogarty Creek that keeps hikers west of the highway (so no highway crossings), still gives you restroom access, and adds no distance to the hike.
 Cross off the instructions on pp. 141-142 and do this instead: After leaving the beach at Fishing Rock, turn right on Fogarty Avenue and follow it south to US 101.
 Then walk the highway shoulder just 0.1 mile and veer right into a wide gravel path down to the beach.
 Wade the creek if you want, otherwise go left on the paved path along the creek a short distance to a footbridge (at the park restrooms), cross the bridge, and take another paved path on the south bank east to stone stairs leading up the hill to where the OCT continues south.

-WALDPORT: If high water keeps you from returning to the beach immediately south of town (p.
-154), here’s a shortcut: rather than walk the highway for 1.2 miles south to Governor Patterson SRS, leave the highway in just 0.5 mile at Waziyata Avenue; follow it (bearing right) out to a beach access trail.
+WALDPORT: At low tide you may be able to return to the beach right at the end of Waldport Bridge.
+IF it's dry at the seawall, you'll be able to round Yaquina John Point just ahead.
+If not, here's a shortcut back to the beach.
+Rather than walk the highway for 1.2 miles south to Governor Patterson SRS, leave the highway in just 0.5 mile at Waziyata Avenue and follow it (bearing right) out to a beach access trail.

 SECTION 4